 You'll need an electric-power-hookup in order to use the power equipment that subcontractors use as they begin to build your home.
-This is long before the electrical panel is installed in your home.
+This is long before the electric panel is installed in your home.

 The power company wants to keep track of all the electricity you use, so you need a meter box that is attached to a board.